SAP-samples/abap-cheat-sheets/07_String_Processing.md

 or `len` must be specified.
 The default value of `off` is 0, i.e. when using the default value, the substring is extracted from the beginning of the string.
-  - If `len` is not specified, the rest of the remaining characters are respected.
+  - If `len` is not specified, the rest of the remaining characters is respected.
 If the offset and length are greater than the actual length of the string, the exception `CX_SY_RANGE_OUT_OF_BOUNDS` is raised.
 - You may also encounter the syntax for accessing substrings by specifying the offset